 Jennifer Chalsty Planetarium

 Dubbed the largest planetarium in America, this stunning space is located inside the Liberty Science Center.
 The 89-foot full-dome view of the night sky and distant galaxies will leave you in absolute wonder as you look up and take it all in.
-Catch one of their laser shows, and be sure to visit the museum’s other exhibits after.
+Catch one of their laser shows and visit the museum’s other exhibits afterward.

 Liberty State Park, 222 Jersey City Boulevard, Jersey City, NJ 07305